Arc-Computer/arc-memory/docs/getting_started.md

 ## Building Your First Knowledge Graph

-Before you can use the SDK, you need to build a knowledge graph from your repository:
+Before you can use the SDK, you need to build a knowledge graph from your repository.
+This is a critical first step - the knowledge graph is the foundation that powers all of Arc Memory's capabilities.

+### Using the CLI to Build the Graph

+The easiest way to build your knowledge graph is using the CLI:

 ```bash
 # Navigate to your repository